Basters: German South West Africa

 "God our father / strong and powerful / holy be Thy name all over the earth / Thou that made heaven / bow Thou down to us / listen to the cries of Thy children / death stares us in the face / the children of evil seek our lives / Save us from the hand of our enemies / and protect our wives and children / and this shall be for us and our kin a day like a Sunday / on which we shall praise Thy name / and Thy gratitude shall not be forgotten in eternity."

 The Germans had received orders to retreat, which they did the next morning.
 Rehoboth's Baster community survived.
 This day is celebrated annually by Basters as integral to their history and fortitude.
-Both units of the Germans were ordered to retreat in order to mobilize against advancing South African troops which reached Rehoboth.
+Both units of the Germans were ordered to retreat in order to mobilise against advancing South African troops which reached Rehoboth.

 As Basters returned to Rehoboth, some killed Germans on their farms.
-The Germans posted some forces for protection, but withdrew them on May 23 as the South Africans approached.
+The Germans posted some forces for protection, but withdrew them on 23 May as the South Africans approached.
 Basters took German livestock and plundered their farms, also attacking the two missionaries' houses.
 The bloodshed on both sides left long resentment after the war.